Viswalahiri/Lowes_Campus_Hackathon/README.md

 # Installation

-clone this repo
+1. clone this repo

+2. install requirements from requirements.txt

+3. pip install nltk.downkload('wordnet')

+4. Grant permission for SQLite3 Database access

-To update database, run app.py in the Scripts folder, and insert values into template.
+5. To update database, run app.py in the Scripts folder, and insert values into template.

+6. Go to localhost (127.0.0.1)

+7. To access API go to (127.0.0.1/general_search)

-To just use chatbot, open trial_indian_web.html
+8. To just use chatbot, go to 127.0.0.1/demo

 ## Contributing